-Before you read the rest of this page we want to add a disclaimer.
-Relationship Coaching clients ask the question "Will my taking this step mean that my partner and I will split up?"
+"Will taking this step mean that my partner and I will split up?"

-We have no idea what raising your awareness about your relationship will mean to you.
-When you transform yourself, you transform your relationship in very deep and profound ways.
+When you transform yourself, you will transform your relationship in very deep and profound ways.
 A mind once stretched can never shrink back to its previous limitations.
-That is why we warn people to expect to be challenged and step out of your comfort zone.
+That is why you should expect to be challenged.
+You should expect to step out of your comfort zone.
 The ecology of your actions is always paramount.
 You consider the consequences and the benefits, what happens next is merely Divine intervention.

-We can promise is that when you are aware of the warning signs of your relationship crisis, you can become empowered to resolve those issues.
+When you are aware of the top six warning signs of a relationship crisis, you can become empowered to resolve those issues within you.